35 Remarkable Books by Female BIPOC Authors

 Naveah grew up in NYC with a Black mom and. a Jewish dad.
 When they split up and she moves to Harlem, she is forced to confront who she is and her biracial identity.
 She must learn to find her voice and discover who she is meant to be rather than who everyone wants her to be.

 Even though this story is YA I think the story could have had a little bit more- I wanted more.
-This YA book written by a Black, Jewish writer has a unique perspective and is a must-read.
+This YA book set in New York is written by a Black, Jewish writer who has a unique perspective and is a must-read.

 This Young Adult Novel is smart and well-written.
 I loved reading it.
 Yoon has done something very difficult with this book.
 She switches back and forth between a few different narrators and still manages to maintain the flow of the story.